 If you are an eligible employee, you may elect to participate in the Plan as of the first day of the month following the date you complete a month of continuous employment, excluding the days in which the University is closed.
 (If you are a member of the AAUP Priority Status Adjunct Faculty, you may establish FSAs through salary reduction on the first day of the month following the date you complete a month of continuous employment, excluding the days in which the University is closed.)
-Thereafter, you may elect to participate in the Plan only (1) if you have a change in status, as described below under "Changing Your Election," (2) if you experience an event described below under "Special Enrollment Rights" or (3) during an open enrollment period (participation in such case will commence with the first day of the next succeeding Plan Year, January 1 through December 31).
+Thereafter, you may elect to participate in the Plan only (1) if you have a change in status, as described below under "Changing Your Election" or (2) during an open enrollment period (participation in such case will commence with the first day of the next succeeding Plan Year, January 1 through December 31).

-If you fail to make an election for benefits upon your initial eligibility for coverage, you will be defaulted into single coverage under the HMO medical option and deemed to have elected no other benefits.
-If you fail to make an election for benefits during a subsequent open enrollment period, you will be deemed to have elected not to contribute to either of the FSAs for the upcoming Plan Year, but your prior medical and/or dental coverage, if any, will continue.
+If you fail to make an FSA election upon your initial eligibility for coverage or during a subsequent open enrollment period, you will be deemed to have elected not to contribute to either of the FSAs for the upcoming Plan Year.
 Therefore, it is extremely important that you return all election materials within the time period prescribed by the University.
-If you decline to participate in the Plan either for yourself or any eligible dependent(s), you may be asked to state in writing that the reason for declining to participate in the Plan is because you or your eligible dependent(s) are covered under another group health plan or other health insurance.